naninovel/docs/docs/guide/localization.md

 All the game resources (scripts, audio, voice, backgrounds, etc) can be localized to multiple languages/cultures.

+By default, all the resources stored in the project are used when the game is running under the *default locale*.
+The *default locale* can be changed in the `Naninovel -> Configuration -> Localization` menu with the `Default Locale` property.

+You can add a locale to the game by creating a sub-folder inside `Resources/Localization` folder (the so-called *localization resources root*) with a name equal to one of the [RFC5646](https://gist.github.com/Elringus/db90d9c74f13c00fa35131e61d1b73cb) language tags you wish to add localization for.
+For example, to add a German locale, create a `Resources/Localization/de` folder.
+The "Language" drop-down list in the game settings built-in UI will automatically incorporate all the added locales.

+Be aware, that you don't have to create a sub-folder in the *localization resources root* for the default locale.
+All the project resources outside of the *localization resources root* are used when running under the default locale.

 ## Resources Localization

-Create a folder at `/Resources/Localization` with name equal to one of the [RFC5646](https://gist.github.com/Elringus/db90d9c74f13c00fa35131e61d1b73cb) language tags you wish to add localization for.

-Inside this folder store resources that will be used instead of the original ones when the corresponding localization is selected in the game settings.
+Inside the *localization resources root* store resources that will be used instead of the original ones when the corresponding localization is selected in the game settings.

-For example, if you wish to replace a background stored at `/Resources/Backgrounds/City` with another one when a `ja-JP` locale is selected, place the localized version at the following path: `/Resources/Localization/ja-JP/Backgrounds/City`.
+For example, if you wish to replace a background stored at `Resources/Backgrounds/City` with another one when a `ja-JP` locale is selected, place the localized version at the following path: `Resources/Localization/ja-JP/Backgrounds/City`.

 ## Scripts Localization